TorchAblaze/capstone/README.md

 ## Description

 An application that allows users to store photos, travel information, and track their favorite places to visit.
 Users will need an image URL to add photos.
-To create image URLs for you personal photos, you can create a free account with apps such as [flickr](https://www.flickr.com/photos/flickr/) or [imgur](https://imgur.com/).
-Instructions for finding the image URLs for these apps are listed below:
+To create an image URL for personal photos, sign up for a free account with apps such as [flickr](https://www.flickr.com/photos/flickr/) or [imgur](https://imgur.com/).
+Instructions for locating the image URL after uploading the desired photos to these apps are listed below:

 - [flickr](https://help.flickr.com/en_us/share-or-embed-flickr-photos-or-albums-rJBx6mjyX)
 - [imgur](https://help.imgur.com/hc/en-us/articles/115000524806-Sharing-Posts-GIFs-GIFvs-and-Images-)